seongjoojung/seongjoojung.github.io-source/src/posts/force-correction-tutorial.md

 In this post, I'll explain how to use the constrained forces method in VASP to simulate constant electric field using the [force correction patch](https://github.com/seongjoojung/VASP-force-correction-patch) from my github.
 Explanation on the background of this method can be found in my [recent manuscript](https://chemrxiv.org/engage/chemrxiv/article-details/63fd7308897b18336f3a59aa).

 First, you need to calculate the Born effective charge tensor of your non-polar structure.
-For example, the non-polar structure of lead titanate would have following structure (space group 123, P4/mmm).
+For example, the non-polar structure of lead titanate would have following `CONTCAR:` (space group 123, P4/mmm)

-`CONTCAR:`
 <pre>
 <code>PbTiO3
    1.00000000000000